Important Note for EU students who commenced their studies in 2021-22 or afterwards

-The funded activities may involve research projects, summer courses at other Institutions, exploring new academic and educational interests, unpaid work experience and internships.
+Some examples of summer activities eligible for a summer bursary are: research projects; summer courses at other Institutions; exploring new academic and educational interests; unpaid work experience; and volunteering work.
 This list is not exclusive and any activity which would clearly add value to your career and personal development could be considered.

 The College will not fund unpaid internships at commercial organisations.
 The responsibility to pay their interns lies with the employers and interns who are classified as workers are entitled to the Minimum National Wage.